usamacpp/ios-developer-interview/README.md

 We want to see how you interact with an existing codebase.

 A few things we will consider:
-- Code Style, Quality, and understandability
+- Code Style, Quality, and Understandability
 - Does it work?